 Students in this academy will focus on technical concepts including mechanical drawing, practical fabrication, electronics, mechanics, data acquisition, and analysis.
 Students will follow the engineering design process to work in teams to design, build, and test a single passenger electrically powered racecar or all-terrain wheelchair.
-Students will use computer-based design and modeling techniques when appropriate.
-They will also learn practical fabrication skills such as basic welding and machining as necessary to construct their portion of the experimental vehicle.
-Initially, vehicle prototypes will be benchmarked with time trials with an eye toward actual competition in the future.
+Students will use computer-based design and modeling software when appropriate.
+Students will also learn practical fabrication skills, such as basic MIG welding and machining as necessary, to construct their portion of the experimental vehicle.
+Initially, vehicle prototypes will be tested and benchmarked through data collection.